 The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.

-Pupil premium funding at Stanley Crook Primary School follows four main strands all of which are focused on removing barriers to pupils’ educational achievement, both academically and socially while addressing main
+Pupil premium funding at Stanley Crook Primary School follows four main strands all of which are focused on removing barriers to pupils’ educational achievement, both academically and socially.

 - Money used to improve the curriculum opportunities for pupil premium pupils: more teaching; more targeted teaching and intervention; broader curriculum opportunities.